thomasdstewart/rpi-benchmarks/README.md

 ```

 ### System Size
-Interestingly the 64 bit system is 15% larger than 32 bit on disk:
+Interestingly the 64 bit system is 15% larger on disk than 32 bit system:
 ```
 $ sudo du -sh pi32 pi64
 2.6G	pi32